Join us in creating economic prosperity for Black San Franciscans.

 FUNDING SOURCES FOR ONE-TIME CAPITAL EXPENSES

-The City of San Francisco has committed multi-year funding to the initiative to help subsidize program salaries, rent, and small business mini-grants ($1.4 MM), and one-time expenses like design services, equipment, and furniture ($220,000).
+The City of San Francisco has committed multi-year funding to the initiative to help subsidize program operating costs, and has committed small business mini-grants for participating entrepreneurs ($1.4 MM), and a grant to fund one-time expenses like design services, equipment, and furniture ($220,000) for the store.

 City of San Francisco